UCLA-StarAI/LogisticCircuit/README.md

 # LogisticCircuit

-This repo contains the code to reproduce experiments reported in the paper "Learning Logistic Circuits", published in AAAI 2019.
+This repo contains the code to run experiments reported in the paper "Learning Logistic Circuits", published in AAAI 2019.

-We are still organizing the code base, and will update this repo soon.
+Please keep tuned.
+A description of parameter-tuning and how to reproduce the reported performance in our paper would follow  shortly.

 For questions, please don't hesitate to send us an email at yliang@cs.ucla.edu